 Their bad reputation is largely due to several high-profile cases of Pit Bulls biting people, which gave the impression that they are unpredictable dogs.
 However, these stories rose to the fore for several other reasons:

-- As one of America’s favorite dogs, there are simply more Pit Bulls than other dogs.
-There may have been more reports of Pit Bull bites but compared with how many Pit Bulls there are in total, the percentage to attack a human is much lower than some other breeds such as Chow Chows.
+As one of America’s favorite dogs, there are simply more Pit Bulls than other dogs.
+There may have been more reports of Pit Bull dog bites but compared with how many Pit Bulls there are in total, the percentage to attack a human is much lower than some other breeds such as Chow Chows.
 Pit bull dog bite statistics can be misleading without considering this.

 Pit Bulls are large, muscular dogs and so need lots of activity, both mental and physical.
 A long walk or run around twice a day should keep your dog happy and healthy, along with a good game of tug to work those powerful jaws.
 Pit Bulls get bored easily and may end up being destructive if not exercised enough.